Search results

 export default DashboardListing;

-4. Open the App.js folder, replace the below code.
-The below code imports the necessary modules, defines the App component, renders the DashboardListing component, and exports it for use in other files.
+4. Open the App.js, replace the code below.
+This code imports the necessary modules, defines the App component, renders the DashboardListing component, and exports it for use in other files.

 import React from 'react';